 I came across a survey earlier this week about mom’s and how they prepare school lunches for their small people.
 Quite frankly I was surprised and even dismayed.
-You would think that Mom’s, being Mom’s, would be forthright and honest when it comes to a survey.
+You would think that Mom’s, being Mom’s an all, would be forthright and honest when it comes to a survey.
 It’s a survey, a poll of a sampling.
 Isn’t it supposed to be a true barometer of what the larger population thinks?
 They’re scientific and precise right?
 There can’t be any variables to take into account can there?
 I mean Pew surveys and others such like them are always supplying us with the real pulse of the people correct?
 Without them how would we, say, know how many people are actually texting while driving and applying makeup or eating home cooked meals not takeout, or voting for dick and not jane?
 We wouldn’t.

-No, we rely on them to tell us where we stand on every issue under the sun from social to political to economic and, most importantly, to whether we wear boxers or briefs or whether time is relative or something we just dismiss as a mere annoyance hoping our jeans don’t wear.
+No, we rely on them to tell us where we stand on every issue under the sun from social to political to economic and, most importantly, as to whether we wear boxers or briefs or whether time is relative or something we just dismiss as a mere annoyance hoping our jeans don’t wear.
 We have to know if we are running with the pack or blacksheeping ourselves right out of the fold don’t we?

 So the dismay I felt at reading this poll I mentioned earlier came from the true dishonesty of it.

 Mom Central Consulting surveyed 13-hundred mothers to find out how they shop for their kids’ lunches.
-Findings:

 –90 percent of them worry about what to put in the lunchbox